Public Record & Evidence Map – A Whistleblower Led Archive of:

 Official social channels (LinkedIn, X, Facebook, YouTube, Instagram) will be linked from this page once activated.
 Updates, new confirmations, and material additions to the Evidence Vault will be announced there and reflected in the site’s Updates / blog section.

 Accuracy note: Identifiers, company names, and timelines on this page are drawn from official registries (corporate, IP, and regulatory) and preserved third-party sources where indicated.
-This site does not claim to be exhaustive; it is a living evidence map that will continue to be refined as further verifiable information emerges.
+This site does not claim to be exhaustive; it is a living evidence map that will continue to be refined as further verifiable information emerges, including responses to the 29 May 2026 verification and clarification requests.